On $p$-th cyclotomic field and cyclotomic matrices involving Jacobi sums

-\keywords{Jacobi sums, Gauss sums, Cyclotomic matrices.
+\keywords{Jacobi sums, Gauss sums, Cyclotomic matrices, Finite field analogues.
 2020 {\it Mathematics Subject Classification}.
 Primary 11L05, 15A15; Secondary 11R18, 12E20.
 This work was supported by the Natural Science Foundation of China (Grant Nos.
-12101321, 12201291 and 12071208). *Corresponding author.}
+12101321, 12201291 and 12071208). *Corresponding author. }